oasis-tcs/openc2-apsc-stateless-packet-filter/oc2slpf-v1.0-wip.md

 | `1534775460000` | `Monday, August 20, 2018 2:31:00 PM GMT, 2018-08-20T10:31:00-04:00` |

 ## C.1 Deny and Allow
-Deny and allow are mandatory to implement and can be treated as mathematical complements of each other.
+Deny and allow can be treated as mathematical complements of each other.
 Unless otherwise stated, the example targets, specifiers, modifiers and corresponding responses are applicable to both actions.

 ### C.1.1 Deny a particular connection
 Block a particular connection within the domain and do not send a host unreachable